dominiquefastus/NuStru-CodonAnalysis/README.md

 ```
 conda env create -f setup/nustru_environment.yml
 ```
-For the phylegentic tree construction and analysis `ete3` is used, which has some specific installation dependencies.
+For the phylogenetic tree construction and analysis `ete3` is used, which has some specific installation dependencies.
 So the package should be installed in an extra environment.
 The environment with the required packages is provided in the `nustru-phyl_environment.yml` file.
 To create the environment, the following command can be run:
 ```
 conda env create -f setup/nustru-phyl_environment.yml
 ```